Michael Khandelwal, Executive Director & Shawn Girvan, Program Associate

 But a “blast” is a great way to describe the Muse’s experience with Give Local 757.
 This year, especially.
 More on that in a moment.During the second Give Local 757 in 2015, we basically tripled the previous year, with $8,700 in donations from 156 donors.
 Our Facebook presence was stronger, and we took a few photos of our students and teachers holding signs that asked people to donate on the giving day.
 We posted those photos before and during the fundraiser, and people responded.
 During that day, we looked longingly at some other great nonprofits atop the leaderboard, but we still held our own—and we learned.

 During the third Give Local 757 in 2016, we were prepared with even more photos to post, even more emails to send out, and even more of our community engaged.
 Now in our new center, we could dedicate the entire day to reaching out.
-More partners had come on board (Bank of America, Hampton Roads Community Foundation, Southeast Virginia Community Foundation, etc.) on board, and we thought we had a good shot at winning some bonus grants.
+More partners had come on board (Bank of America, Hampton Roads Community Foundation, Southeast Virginia Community Foundation, etc.) and we thought we had a good shot at winning some bonus grants.
 Frankly, we were just trying to do as well as the previous year.
 Then the system crashed.

 The response from all the foundations was immediate.
 They kept in constant communication with the nonprofits and the giving platform.
 On our end, it was a challenge to reach potential donors and let them know about the delay, but sometimes a crisis is what refines you.
 A crisis is what brings out your best.